 For inquiries relating to quarantine/isolation support, email email@example.com.

 For more information on COVID-related processes, please see the Resources of Note below.

 Director of Pandemic Strategic Response and Clinical Advisor

 April initially joined the Pandemic Response Team in December 2020 as the Contact Tracing & Screening Program Manager and Clinical Advisor.
 After six months of skilled leadership and thoughtful decision making, she was asked to help lead the team as the Director of Pandemic Strategic Response.
 With more than a decade of experience practicing medicine, April is committed to both caring and advocating for some of the most vulnerable populations and advancing human rights, particularly the rights of women and girls.
 In addition to caring for the wellness of the individual, she is also dedicated to positively impacting the health of the larger group.
 She is energized every day by the remarkable work of the Pandemic Response Team and the incredible efforts of the College to make Barnard a safe place to live, study, and work.

 Nisha Chowdhury, MPH, COVID-19 Testing Program Manager, joined the Pandemic Response Team at Barnard in November 2020.
 Nisha is a Queens native and has recently earned her Masters' degree in Public Health at the Icahn School of Medicine at Mount Sinai.
 She believes healthcare services should be equitable to all and hopes to work towards eliminating barriers affecting this in the future.
 During her free time, Nisha likes to explore New York City and try new recipes.

-Quarantine/Isolation Senior Program Manager
+Contact Tracing Program Manager

 Pandemic Response Data Coordinator